ZachsPage/md-decision-trees/doc/issues.md

 Refactor drag into a self contained class
 With TS, can wrap `HTMLElement` to store things like element size instead of doing `px` string stuff?
 Use `click_event` for `Canvas` `movementX` or `offsetX`?

-## Performance
-Don't like `querySelectorAll` so often - store all of the elements as created?